verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/font-attr.md

 Description

 The number of characters(UTF-8) that these attributes apply to.
-If this item is missing, it means these attributes apply to all remaining characters in the text.
+If this property is missing, it means these attributes apply to all remaining characters in the text.
 **Note**:
 If a UTF-8 character is `4` bytes, its length counts as `2`.
 If a UTF-8 character is `1 ~ 3` bytes, its length counts as `1`.